egraphs-good/egglog-python/docs/reference/egglog-translation.md

 Math(2) + Math(i64(30)) + Math.var(String("x"))
 ```

+Regstering a conversion from A to B will also register all transitively reachable conversions from A to B.

 ### Declarations

 In egglog, the `(declare ...)` command is syntactic sugar for a nullary function.
 In Python, these can be declare either as class variables or with the toplevel `egraph.constant` function: